Maglev: Emsland, Germany, 1984–2011

-Transrapid, a German maglev company, had a test track in Emsland with a total length of 31.5 km.
+Transrapid, a German maglev company, had a test track in Emsland totaling 31.5 km.
 The single-track line ran between Dörpen and Lathen with turning loops at each end.
 The trains regularly ran at up to 420 km/h.
 Paying passengers were carried as part of the testing process.
 The construction of the test facility began in 1980 and finished in 1984.

 In 2006, a maglev train accident occurred in Lathen, killing 23 people.
-It was found to have been caused by human error in implementing safety checks.
-From 2006 no passengers were carried.
-At the end of 2011 the operation licence expired and was not renewed, and in early 2012 demolition permission was given for its facilities, including the track and factory.
+It was found to have been caused by human error in the implementation of safety checks.
+From 2006, no passengers were carried.
+At the end of 2011, the operating license expired and was not renewed; in early 2012, demolition permission was granted for its facilities, including the track and factory.

-In March 2021 it was reported the CRRC was investigating reviving the Emsland test track.
-In May 2019 CRRC had unveiled its "CRRC 600" prototype which is designed to reach 600 km/h.
+In March 2021, it was reported that the CRRC was investigating the revival of the Emsland test track.
+In May 2019, CRRC had unveiled its "CRRC 600" prototype, which is designed to reach 600 km/h.